redhat-developer/che-vertx-server/README.md

 # Vert.x server for che-starter performance testing
 Vert.x server runs locally by default on `localhost:33333`.
+To access OpenShift endpoints, it is necessary to pass header Authorization with token `customtoken` - `"Authorization: Bearer customtoken"`

 ## How to run locally
 - build project `mvn clean package` and run fat jar `java -jar target/vertx-server.jar`